Skip to main content

 Biography

-I am a specialist in the history of science, with focuses on Britain, France, German-speaking Europe and the USA from the late-eighteenth to early-twentieth century.
+I am a specialist in the history and the cultural role of the deep-time, human and environmental sciences, with particular focuses on Britain, France, German-speaking Europe and the USA from the late eighteenth to early-twentieth century.

 I studied for my undergraduate degree in History at King’s, and then took my MA in Social and Cultural History at Birkbeck, University of London.
-I stayed on at Birkbeck for my PhD, which was awarded in 2008 (entitled ‘Learned Societies and the Ancient National Past in Britain, France and Germany, 1830-1890,’ and supported by the AHRC).
-After this, I held a variety of teaching and research positions at the German Historical Institute London and the universities of Bristol and Exeter, and was Lecturer in Modern European History at the University of Manchester (2012-2015).
+I stayed on at Birkbeck for my PhD, which was awarded in 2008.
+After this, I held a variety of teaching and research positions at the German Historical Institute London and the universities of Bristol and Exeter, and was a Lecturer in Modern European History at the University of Manchester (2012-2015).
 I joined the history department at King's in September 2015.

 Research interests and PhD supervision

-• History of ideas of race and human difference.
+• The history of ideas of race, culture and nationality

 Expertise and public engagement

-I am happy to be contacted on: the history of nineteenth and early-twentieth century science; the history of museums and other public scientific institutions; the history of ideas of race and European engagement with the wider world in the modern period; and the history and wider cultural implications of palaeontology, human evolution, archaeology and prehistory.
+I am happy to be contacted on queries to do with: the history of nineteenth and early-twentieth century science; the history of museums and other public scientific institutions; the history of ideas of race and European engagement with the wider world in the modern period; and the history and wider cultural implications of palaeontology, human evolution, archaeology and prehistory.

 Research